ZENALC/algobot/README.md

 # Disclaimer

 Bot usage is as is.
-I am not responsible for any financial burdens caused by this program.
+I am not responsible for any financial burdens or unexpected monetary bugs or glitches caused by this program.

 # License